papamarkou/GeometricMCMC.jl/README.md

 Each of the 6 MCMC routines return 2 `Float64` arrays with `opts.mcmc.nPostBurnin` rows and `model.nPars` columns each.
-The `mcmc` array holds the MCMC chains, while the `z` array holds the zero variance control variates, i.e. minus half the gradient of the log-target.
+The `mcmc` array holds the simulated MCMC chains, while the `z` array holds the zero variance control variates, i.e. minus half the gradient of the log-target.

 ### Calling the zero variance routines